slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If things aren't failing you're not innovating enough." (...)
 "Great companies are built on great products." (...)
 "Constantly think how you can do things better." (...)
-"If you need inspiring words don't do it." (...)
 "Pursue what you are passionate about." (...)
 "It's important to like your coworkers."
 -- Elon Musk*